“Hardware: the parts of a computer that can be kicked.”

 Some old batteries (I had 12 pieces of Nokia BL-5 batteries),

 This is the block diagram of mostly used design for power banks.
-Manufacturers mainly use laptop cells , 18650 connected in parallel.
-Capacity of one cell, times number of cells is what they advertise as PB capacity.
-For example if inside of a PB are four 2500 mAh cells, it is advertised as 10000 mAh PB.
+Manufacturers mainly use laptop cells, 18650 connected in parallel.
+The capacity of one cell, times number of cells is what they advertise as PB capacity.
+For example, if inside of a PB are four 2500 mAh cells, it is advertised as 10000 mAh PB.

 If you have a PB of 10000 mAh capacity, and your smartphone has a 2500 battery inside, it does not mean that you can charge it from 0 to 100 % of capacity 4 times as logic would suggest.
 It is closer to say that you will charge it two to three times at most.

-Cells in diagram are connected in parallel.
+Cells in the diagram are connected in parallel.
 These cells are typically Li-Ion batteries with 3.7 declared Voltage.
-Most devices have same 3.7 V batteries.
-Charger must have higher potential than battery.
-It means that for charging 3.7 V battery you need at least 4 V or 5V source.
-This is where 5V step up comes in.
+Most devices have the same 3.7 V batteries.
+The charger must have a higher potential than the battery.
+It means that for charging 3.7 V battery you need at least 4 V or 5V sources.
+This is where the 5V step-up comes in.
 If we charge our phone with 5V 1A it means that we are using P=U*I 5W of power.
 If we take 5 W from a source of 3.7 V it will be 5 W / 3.7 V = 1.35 A. To keep it simple it means that from 10000 mAh PB you get around 7000 mAh of charging.
-To get back to example of the phone battery of 2500 mAh it means that you will be able to charge it from 0 to 100 % at most 2.8 times, not considering any losses.
+To get back to the example of the phone battery of 2500 mAh it means that you will be able to charge it from 0 to 100 % at most 2.8 times, not considering any losses.

-We took twelve BL-5CT batteries and connected them by schematic above.
-So it was four in parallel and than three times that in series.
+We took twelve BL-5CT batteries and connected them by the schematic above.
+So it was four in parallel and then three times that in series.

-BL-5 is declared as 3.7 V 1050 mAh , so we connected four in parallel and got 3.7 V 4200 mAh.
+BL-5 is declared as 3.7 V 1050 mAh, so we connected four in parallel and got 3.7 V 4200 mAh.
 Connecting three times that in series got us 11.1 V 4200 mAh battery pack.
 Now let`s look at the Wh or Working Hours.
 You get that number by multiplying voltage and capacity.
 11.1 * 4.2 = 46.6 Wh.
 If we look at a case from our example of commercial PB it would be: 3.7 * 10 = 37 Wh.
-Since the Wh is amount of energy that can be stored in to the battery , it is clear that numbers are in favor of our PB and considering we got it from junk and it costed almost nothing, it is a great result, right?
+Since the Wh is the amount of energy that can be stored into the battery, it is clear that numbers are in favor of our PB and considering we got it from junk and it costed almost nothing, it is a great result, right?

 Car phone charger connected to a PB, and charging two smartphones.

-Anyone interested can purchase similar LED on Ebay for under 5 $.
-Here is the link for starting point so feel free to explore if you are interested.
+Anyone interested can purchase a similar LED on eBay for under 5 $.
+Here is the link for the starting point so feel free to explore if you are interested.
 Just replace wires and alligator clips when you get it since original ones are to short and to thin.

-These batteries have a built in charging control and when full they will stop taking current.
+These batteries have a built-in charging control and when full they will stop taking current.
 What I usually do is feed them with 12 V power source in series with a 12V 5W light bulb from a car interior light.
-Light bulb is there for over current protection and you can buy it almost anywhere.
-You can use any DC charger, or adapter,for example from old external hard hard drive, in general anything that outputs 12 – 18 Volts and 1 A or more.
+The light bulb is there for overcurrent protection and you can buy it almost anywhere.
+You can use any DC charger, or adapter, for example from old external hard hard drive, in general, anything that outputs 12 – 18 Volts and 1 A or more.